facebookresearch/av_flow/README.md

 ## Pre-trained Model
 We release a pre-trained AV-Flow model for the 50h dataset.
-Download the pre-trained model from:
+It is included in the downloaded dataset as `av_flow_ckpt_50h.pt`.

 ## Renderer